5 Tips to Make School Shopping a Breeze

 - Spread it around.
 If you have time, consider browsing sale flyers or checking in at various stores online.
 Buy the best deals from each store.
 You do have to start early to take this approach.
 Also, factor in the value of your time and gas money.
 If you’re using a dollar worth of gas to save 20 cents on glue, that’s probably not a financially savvy decision.

 - Finally, when you’re shopping for school supplies, you know it’s important to use the right buying tool.
 Of course, you know there’s one supply you need to take with you whenever you’re shopping — your Freedom Debit Card.
-Use it to earn 10 cents cash back whether you’re buying a scientific calculator or sturdy new backpack.
-It’s money well saved!
+Use it to make your time in the checkout line quick and hassle free.

 Program terms are subject to change.
 Federally insured by NCUA.
 Membership eligibility is required.
 Cash back program subject to change; other restrictions may apply.